-\begin{remark} The order of quantifiers used in condition~\eqref{Eq_3a1}, specifically $\forall x_i \in X_i$, $\exists \nu_i \in U_i$, $\forall w_i \in W_i$, inherently facilitates the synthesis of fully-decentralized controllers for $\mathcal{A}_i(\Phi_i)$.
-This is because the control input $\nu_i$ is independent of the internal input $w_i$, which represents the state information of other subsystems.
+{where $(x_i',\vartheta_i')\in \mathbb F_i((x_i,\vartheta_i),\nu_i,w_i,\sigma_i,\rho_i,\varsigma_i)$}, and $\EE$ is the expected value w.r.t. {the underlying randomness in the system} under the one-step transition of $\mathcal{A}_i(\Phi_i)$. \end{definition} In this definition,~\eqref{Eq_3a1} expresses how the expected value of the certificate evolves under one-step transitions.
+The presence of $\varphi_i$ reflects the influence of interconnections, which becomes crucial in compositional safety analysis. \begin{remark} The order of the quantifiers in condition~\eqref{Eq_3a1}, namely $\forall x_i \in X_i$, $\exists \nu_i \in U_i$, and $\forall w_i \in W_i$, inherently facilitates the synthesis of fully decentralized controllers for $\mathcal{A}_i(\Phi_i)$.
+This is because the control input $\nu_i$ is independent of the adversarial input $w_i$, which represents the state information of other subsystems.
 As a result, this independence offers considerable flexibility in designing controllers for large-scale networks. \end{remark}